 Phone number: (855) 206-6697

 Should I contact or pay Vance and Huffman, LLC?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the debt, especially if it’s new, and you’re certain that it’s legit.

-The most effective way to deal with Vance and Huffman, LLC is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Vance and Huffman for millions of clients nationwide.
+The most effective way to deal with Vance and Huffman, LLC is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Vance and Huffman, LLC on behalf of their clients.

 Will Vance and Huffman, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Vance and Huffman again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Vance and Huffman, LLC again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Vance & Huffman, LLC to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.